dogzy/woocommerce-product-addons-variable/readme.txt

 By default, the WooCommerce Product Add-Ons extension only works at the product level, which means you cannot hide the Product Add-On fields based on variable products.

-This plugin adds a checkbox to the variable product options so that you may disable the Add-On fields at the product variation level.
+This plugin sets the default so that Product Add-on options are not displayed for variable products unless specifically enabled via a check-box at the product variation level.

 == Changelog ==

 = 0.1.0 =

-* Adds a checkbox to the variable product options so that you may disable the WooCommerce Product Add-Ons fields at the product variation level.
+* Adds a checkbox to the variable product options so that you may enable/disable the WooCommerce Product Add-Ons fields at the product variation level.